 Airplane accidents can be devastating and almost always result in serious injuries or death to those involved.
 Both commercial and private aircraft are at risk for accidents, especially if flying conditions are less than favorable.
-If you or a loved one was involved in a plane crash, contact our Belleville aviation accident lawyers at 618-277-3644 today.
+If you or a loved one was involved in a plane crash, contact our Illinois aviation accident lawyers at 618-277-3644 today.

 Each aircraft accident is unique and comes with its own set of facts and circumstances.
 In many cases, there will be more than one cause of the crash.
 Some commonly known instances of aircraft accidents, among both commercial and general (private) aviation accidents are: